 When a creditor or debtor files a petition, a district court reviews whether the requirements stipulated by law are met or not; for example, whether or not the debtor is generally continuously unable to pay his/her debts, or is insolvent.
 If these requirements met, the court makes an order of commencement of bankruptcy proceedings.
 Once bankruptcy proceedings are commenced, the debtor loses the power to control and dispose of his/her assets, and such power is transferred to a bankruptcy trustee appointed by the court.
 The bankruptcy trustee administrates and liquidates the debtor's assets under the court's supervision.
-Parties claiming that the debtor owes a debt to them must notify the court of the amount of their claim, and the bankruptcy trustee then investigates the legitimacy of their claim.
-After the bankruptcy trustee liquidates all the debtor's assets, the court distributes the liquidation proceeds (liquidation distribution) among the creditors, and terminates the bankruptcy proceeding after the distribution is complete.
+Parties claiming that the debtor owes a debt to them must notify the court of the amount of their claim and other relevant details, and the bankruptcy trustee then investigates whether the amount and other details of the claim are correct.
+After the bankruptcy trustee liquidates all the debtor's assets, the bankruptcy trustee distributes the liquidation proceeds (liquidation distribution) among the creditors, and the court terminates the bankruptcy proceeding after the distribution is complete.
 However, if the debtor's assets are insufficient to make a liquidation distribution to his/her creditors, the bankruptcy proceedings are closed without a liquidation distribution.